 Oppose Pet Bans in Massachusetts

-These proposals will hurt pets and people, not help them, by:
+These bills will hurt pets and people, not help them, by:

-- Creating a black market for animal abuse and trafficking
+- Creating a black market for pets that can include abuse and trafficking

-- Taking away a highly regulated and transparent source of animals
+- Removing a transparent and highly regulated source of pets

 What Are Pet Bans?